 2. Define Data Route

 FHIR EMR integration is gaining popularity today, as it helps providers achieve the most challenging solution interoperability.
 There is no doubt that healthcare interoperability challenges many gaps in care delivery and assures better outcomes.
-FHIR solutions integrated with EMR boost interoperability and eventually the health system.
+FHIR solutions integrated with EMR interoperability and eventually the health system.
 Accurate and safe data extraction and sharing across multiple care settings is standardized using FHIR healthcare.
 So, start your FHIR EMR integration planning and explore your requirements.
 Healthcare interoperability companies offering this service can also help providers improvise their EMR/EHR systems.
 Moreover, providers can also keep cloud computing solutions handy in case of additional data storage.
+Besides, there’s no debate that HL7v2 is an outdated standard.
+And to achieve seamless interoperability, FHIR is a must.
+Its open source and human readability capabilities can transform the data-sharing aspects.
+It will eventually enhance health outcomes and patient experience.